Philip Henning: University

 Philip enrolled at the University of Georgia in January 2019, joining the Bulldogs men's tennis team mid-season.
 He consistently ranked nationally in singles (peaking at Nr.8) and doubles throughout his college career, earning multiple All-SEC honors (First and Second Team) and was twice named SEC Player of the Week.
-In his final year, he earned ITA Southeast Regional Senior Player of the Year and reached the finals of the ITA All-American Championships in singles.
+In his final year, he earned ITA Southeast Regional Senior Player of the Year and reached the finals of the 2022 ITA All-American Championships in singles.

 Senior

 Philip mainly competes on the ITF Men's World Tennis Tour and the ATP Challenger Tour.
 His best result on the Challenger Tour was reaching the quarterfinal of the 2024 Jinan Open in Jinan, China in August 2024, where he lost to the first seed Yuta Shimizu.
 He also reached the quarterfinal stage of the 2025 Côte d'Ivoire Open in Abidjan, Ivory Coast in April 2025, where he lost to the first seed Aziz Dougaz.

+Henning won his first ATP Challenger singles title at the 2026 Centurion Challenger II, defeating Alexander Donski in the final.